 - Confirm with their adviser that you are ready to defend - Schedule a thesis defense date with your committee - If any changes are made to the thesis committee after candidacy has been approved by Graduate and Postdoctoral Studies the change must be submitted to the department and approved by the department and sent to GPS for approval and updating.
-(Contact the Academic Program Administrator for assistance with committee changes) - Submit at least two weeks before your oral exam, in either final or advanced draft form, a completed thesis to your committee members (In the course of this examination the thesis committee members may recommend revisions or additions, which must be incorporated in the final thesis) - Contact the Academic Program Administrator regarding your plans to defend - Reserve a room for your defense - Submit your defense announcement at events.rice.edu/rgs/ in the appropriate time frame - Confirm that your Approval of Candidacy form is up-to-date

-In recognition of the importance of original research and its dissemination, the Department has implemented the following minimum publication requirement for PhD students: at least two primaryauthor, peer-reviewed research articles should be published or submitted for consideration prior to the PhD thesis defense.
+(Contact the Academic Program Administrator for assistance with committee changes) - Submit at least two weeks before your oral exam, in either final or advanced draft form, a completed thesis to your committee members (In the course of this examination the thesis committee members may recommend revisions or additions, which must be incorporated in the final thesis) - Contact the Academic Program Administrator regarding your plans to defend - Reserve a room for your defense - Submit your defense announcement at events.rice.edu/rgs/ in the appropriate time frame - Confirm that your Approval of Candidacy form is up-to-date author, peer-reviewed research articles should be published or submitted for consideration prior to the PhD thesis defense.
 This is considered to be a minimum and not a recommended number of publications.
 After you have passed your defense you will need to make sure your Approval of Candidacy Form is signed by your committee members.
 Within a week of your defense you will need to upload your Approval of Candidacy Form to the Graduate and Postdoctoral Studies submission website.
 PhD candidates must submit their final thesis within six months of passing the oral examination.